2022–23 UEFA Nations League A

-The 2022–23 UEFA Nations League A is the top division of the 2022–23 edition of the UEFA Nations League, the third season of the international football competition involving the men's national teams of the 55 member associations of UEFA.
-League A will culminate with the Nations League Finals in June 2023 to determine the champions of the competition.
+The 2022–23 UEFA Nations League A was the top division of the 2022–23 edition of the UEFA Nations League, the third season of the international football competition involving the men's national teams of the 55 member associations of UEFA.
+League A culminated with the Nations League Finals in June 2023 to determine the champions of the competition.

 Following their win in 2021, defending champions France were unable to retain their title in the finals after finishing third in their group.

+Spain won the final against Croatia, 5–4 on penalties following a 0–0 draw after extra time, for their first UEFA Nations League title.

 Format

-League A consists of the 16 top-ranked UEFA members in the 2022–23 UEFA Nations League access list, split into four groups of four.
+League A consisted of the 16 top-ranked UEFA members in the 2022–23 UEFA Nations League access list, split into four groups of four.
 Each team played six matches within their group, using the home-and-away round-robin format in June (four matchdays) and September 2022 (two matchdays).
 The winners of each group advanced to the 2023 UEFA Nations League Finals, and the fourth-placed team from each group was relegated to the 2024–25 UEFA Nations League B.

-The Nations League Finals will take place in June 2023 and be played in a knockout format, consisting of the semi-finals, third place play-off and final.
-The semi-final pairings will be determined by means of an open draw.
-The host country will be selected among the four qualified teams by the UEFA Executive Committee, with the winners of the final crowned as the champions of the UEFA Nations League.
+The Nations League Finals took place in June 2023 and was played in a knockout format, consisting of the semi-finals, third place play-off and final.
+The semi-final pairings were determined by means of an open draw.
+The host country was selected among the four qualified teams by the UEFA Executive Committee, with the winners of the final crowned as the champions of the UEFA Nations League.

 The four group winners were drawn into groups of five teams for UEFA Euro 2024 qualifying (in order to accommodate for the Nations League Finals).

 Teams

 Team changes

-The following are the team changes of League A from the 2020–21 season:
+The following were the team changes in League A from the 2020–21 season: